Essays in Ephesians #17

 <em>Places</em> 36: America

 This prophetic cry for our nation is as relevant today as when I wrote it in 1997.
 Revisions were few.
 I changed a few present tense verbs to past tense and updated a couple images and changed the ending to a prayer.
-America — The U.S.A.
-My country—land of shopping malls, home of bubble gum and […]
+America—The U.S.A.
+My country—land of shopping malls, home of bubble gum and the Chicago […]

 Places 35: Watch